denzelrenner/LIFE4136-Group1-Rotation2/README.md

 3.Input the protein sequence for the g10577 and g46214 reference proteins sequences into the `Enter Query Sequence` field, and select `BLAST` at the bottom of the page

-For g10577, homologous proteins were selected based on >70%

-the homolog in Arabidopsis thaliana did not make biological sense when investigated further through multiple sequence allignments and was not we suspect it was not that

-For g46214, homologous proteins to be used in pyhlogenetic tree building and mutliple sequence allignments were selected based on having 100% query cover and >40% percentage identity to our reference protein sequence.
-The protein sequences for the selected homologs were manually retrived by selecting their ncbi dataset accession code in the blastp results page, then selecting the `FASTA` option at the top of the page, and finally copy and pasting the protein sequence into a new fasta file.
-The consensus protein sequences for the reference, diploid and tetraploid protein sequences should also be added to these files in fasta format.
+4.Manually retrieve the protein sequence of the homologs from the blastp results page by selecting their ncbi dataset accession code (i.e `XP_018447019.1`) in the blastp results page

+5.Select the `FASTA` option at the top of the page, and finally copy and paste the protein sequence into the `g10577_homologs.fasta` or `g46214_homologs.fasta` fasta files

+6.The consensus protein sequences for the reference, diploid and tetraploid protein sequences should also be added to these files in fasta format.
-We also wanted

-in blastp search on the tair database and on the ncbi

 ## Domain identification
 Now we have found out the closest homologs for our proteins.
 We now want to verify the functional domains within our proteins.
 To this we followed these steps